What is a UK patent?

 A patent does not give the owner the right to exploit the invention.
 For example, if the patent is for an engine management system and a competitor has an earlier patent covering an engine, a licence may be required to use the engine management system in conjunction with the competitor’s engine.
 If you have concerns in the area, then you should consider a freedom to operate search.

-You are free to exploit your invention if you have a patent or not, but once you have disclosed your invention publicly, you will no longer be able to gain a valid patent in the UK.
-We would, therefore, strongly advise filing an application because it may be your only opportunity to do so.
+You do not need a patent to exploit your invention, but once you have disclosed your invention publicly, you will no longer be able to gain a valid patent in the UK.
+We would, therefore, strongly suggest seeking advice, and probably also filing an application, before disclosing your invention publically because it may be your only opportunity to do so.

-An application should be submitted to the UK Intellectual Property Office.
+An application should be submitted to the UK Intellectual Property Office (UK IPO).

 Should I Get Professional Assistance?

-It is not necessary to have your patent application drafted and prosecuted by a patent attorney and the UKIPO offer clear guidance to inventors on their website.
+It is not necessary to have your patent application drafted by a patent attorney, or to have a patent attorney communicate with the UK IPO on your behalf to get that application to grant.
+The UK IPO offer clear guidance to inventors on their website.

-However, drafting and prosecuting a patent application through to grant is a complex matter and so we would strongly encourage you to consult with an attorney as early as possible and to consider their professional advice.
+However, drafting a patent application and dealing with the UK IPO through to grant is a complex matter and so we would strongly encourage you to consult with an attorney as early as possible and to consider their professional advice.
 Our attorneys are highly trained UK and European Patent Law specialists, with expertise in a broad spectrum of science and engineering disciplines.

-By way of analogy, you could compare drafting, filing and prosecuting a patent application through to grant yourself with choosing to represent yourself in court.
+By way of analogy, you could compare drafting and filing a patent application, and dealing with the UK IPO through to grant yourself with choosing to represent yourself in court.
 You may be able to achieve a satisfactory outcome by representing yourself in court, but if you were represented by a lawyer, then through their expertise in the field, the final outcome may be considerably better.
 Similarly, a patent attorney could gain much broader and more robust patent protection for your invention than you may achieve yourself.

 As discussed above, it is important to seek professional advice before you make your invention public.
-We are bound to confidentiality by virtue of our membership of the Intellectual Property Regulation Board click here for a link to the Code of Conduct and therefore any disclosure made to us in the workplace is confidential and so is not considered a public disclosure.
+We are bound to confidentiality by virtue of our membership of the Intellectual Property Regulation Board (click here for the Code of Conduct) and therefore any disclosure made to us in the workplace is confidential and so is not considered a public disclosure.

 In short – as soon as possible.